-Utilizing MERIC information, WorkKeys scores, and Talify assessments, the Job Center staff recognizes in-demand occupations and provides opportunities for consumer-choice training accordingly.
+Utilizing MERIC information, WorkKeys scores, and other assessments, the Job Center staff recognizes in- demand occupations and provides opportunities for consumer-choice training accordingly.
 The State determines eligibility of training providers and WDB adheres to that.
-This Eligible Training Provider List shows us how well these approved programs are performing in the areas of credentialing, employment 2nd and 4th Quarters after exit, and median earnings after 2nd Qtr.
-Work-based learning training providers are available that provide OJT for customers interested in training with those employers to enhance their skills set and gain employment immediately.
+Job Center Workshops, MoScores, and ACT Career Ready assists staff in guiding customer to make informed choices.